What Are the Most Common Estate Disputes?

 Some of the main grounds on which people will challenge an estate plan include:

-• Defects in how the estate planning documents were drafted.
+• Drafting defects.
 If there are legal deficiencies in a will or trust document, you can challenge the document’s validity in probate court.

 • Lack of testamentary capacity.
 If you can prove the person lacked the mental capacity to create a will or trust, you can challenge the validity of the document in probate court.
-Adults are presumed to have the capacity to make a will, and proving proving otherwise is often challenging, but can be done.
+Adults are presumed to have the capacity to make a will.
+Proving otherwise is often a challenge.

 • Undue influence.
-If you can show the testator was coerced or misled into creating a will or adding certain provisions to a will, you can challenge the will’s validity in probate court.
+If you can show that someone coerced or misled the testator into creating or adding certain provisions to a will, you can challenge the will’s validity in probate court.

-• Personal representative (also called an executor) appointed in a will to oversee the decedent’s estate administration in probate court, including asset distribution to named beneficiaries
+• Personal representative.
+Also called an executor, this person oversees estate administration in probate court, including asset distribution to named beneficiaries.

-• Healthcare power of attorney who is authorized to make decisions about medical and end-of-life issues on behalf of the individual if they become incapacitated
+• Healthcare power of attorney.
+A person authorized to make decisions about medical and end-of-life issues on behalf of the individual if they become incapacitated.

-• Financial power of attorney who is authorized to make financial decisions on behalf of the individual if they cannot
+• Financial power of attorney.
+Someone authorized to make financial decisions on behalf of the individual if they cannot.

-• Trustee who oversees trust administration, including trust assets and transfer of assets to trust beneficiaries
+• Trustee.
+Person who oversees trust administration, including transfer of trust assets to beneficiaries.

 Who Can Challenge a Will?

-So, if you were named in a will, or you think you were left something more under a different will, you are likely an interested party and have legal standing.
+So, if you were named in a current or previous will, you may be an interested party and have legal standing.

 Practical Considerations in Challenging a Will